Angular - How to improve bundle size. And make your Angular app load faster.

 The Angular docs have a great article on how to set up lazy-loading.
 I'd recommend you check it out.

-And if you're not sure what kind of lazy-loading strategy to use, then I've got you covered.
+And if you're not sure what kind of lazy-loading strategy to use, then this will teach you about Angular's preloading strategies.

 3. Tune your imports.
 Or you'll be singing a slow tune.